 - Take a data inventory.
 Take a careful inventory of all of the data that needs to be migrated, identifying where the data is located, what format it’s in, and what format it will need to be in when it reaches the target system.
 You will be extracting the data, potentially transforming it and then loading it into the destination system.
-If it’s a simple move, without transformation, a data loader may be the right tool.
-If data transformation is required, you may need a more robust ETL
+If it’s a simple move, without transformation, a data pipeline tool may be the right way to go.
+If data transformation is required, you may need a more robust ETL tool.

 - Identify data owners and data users.
 After you have identified where the data is located, the next step is to figure out who is responsible for managing the systems that contain the data as well as who uses the data.
 You’ll need to work with the data owners to gain access to the data systems.
 Data owners can help you figure out how to how to perform data migration with minimal impact to the data’s users and to critical business processes.

 - Create a team.
 After you have identified data owners, create a team to work together on the data migration project.
 Look at data migration examples together.
 You’ll need to work with the data owners to gain access to the data in the source systems, and to validate data quality after it has migrated to the target system.